onsip/sipjs.com/content/guides/user-agent.md

 ---
-title: User Agent Construction | SIP.js
+title: User Agent | SIP.js
 description: Create a SIP user agent using SIP.js so your WebRTC application can send and receive calls and messages.
 ---

-# User Agent Construction
+# User Agent

 * TOC
 {:toc}